barrachri/christianbarra.com/content/posts/about-onboarding-new-tech-hires.md

 The buddy (or a team lead/engineering manager) should introduce the new hire with an email or a message on slack for example.

-If your team as regular meetings announcing it there is also fine.
+If your team has regular meetings announcing it there is also fine.

 ```
 Hello PIPitRight Team!